 Tent the pan loosely with foil, and bake for 25 minutes.
 Then cut a shallow slice in the top, rub some unsalted butter on the top, rotate the pan, and finish baking.
 Around that 25 minute mark, the bread will begin to smell so rich and buttery, you'll be in danger of losing your mind.
 Be sure to let it finish baking, and to cool completely before slicing it.

-- 2 extra-large egg whites, at room temperature
+2 egg whites (50 g), at room temperature

-- Preheat your oven to 375 degrees F. Grease well a nonstick loaf pan that is no more than 9 inches by 5 inches, and set it aside.
+Preheat your oven to 375°F. Grease well a nonstick loaf pan that is no more than 9 inches by 5 inches, and set it aside.

-- Scrape the dough into the prepared loaf pan.
-With very wet fingers or a wet spatula, spread the dough evenly in the pan and smooth the top (see photo).
+Scrape the dough into the prepared loaf pan.
+With very wet fingers or a wet spatula, spread the dough evenly in the pan and smooth the top.
 Tent the loaf pan with a piece of aluminum foil, making sure you leave room for the bread to rise without touching the foil.